conjurer-rich/faster-flow-framework/pages/how-it-works/1-understand-current-landscape.md

 Outcome Maps serve as the foundation for all further analysis, ensuring that flow improvements serve your organization’s real needs—not abstract ideals.

-### Reveal Your Current Flow of Value with User Needs Mapping
+### Reveal your current flow of value with user needs mapping

 Once strategic intent is clear, we map the current organizational landscape to understand how value actually flows today.
 Using User Needs Mapping, we: